aptos-foundation/AIPs/aips/aip-43.md

 This will enable higher throughput for Token V2 NFT minting/burning of a single collection, or minting/burning of a single Fungible Asset, providing better experience when there is high demand for a single collection/fungible asset.

+There is a **breaking change** for anyone accessing raw resources - like indexers or directly through the RestAPI.
+Two fields inside Digital Assets `Token` struct (from [token.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token-objects/sources/token.move)) will be deprecated - name and index, and instead `TokenConcurrentFieldsAppendix` will contain them. `Token.name` will be replaced with `TokenConcurrentFieldsAppendix.name.value`, and similarly for `index` field.

+Additionally, new variants will be added to:
+- Digital Asset (Token) Collection ([collection.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token-objects/sources/collection.move)), namely `ConcurrentSupply` (in addition to current `FixedSupply` and `UnlimitedSupply`), which will now store current, total and max supply
+- Fungible Asset ([fungible_asset.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/fungible_asset.move)), namely `ConcurrentSupply` (in addition to current `Supply`), which will now store current and total supply.

+Indexer changes will be provided to return correct values for Token name (i.e. `COALESCE(TokenConcurrentFieldsAppendix.name.value, Token.name)`), and supply related fields to both

 ## Specification

 AIP 36 removed one serialization point.
 We can remove the rest with: